 Dorfman says he tasked his designer, John Hargreaves, with “decorating around works by Warhol, Lichtenstein—masters of the pop art movement; a lot of graffiti art [his latest passion]; and some of my favorite photography.”

 “I wanted something soothing,” Dorfman recalls.
-“But John told me to think of it as Old
+“But John told me to think of it as Old Florida; the color of beach sunsets and vintage homes.
+I couldn’t see or understand it, but I had faith in him and I couldn’t be happier with the results.”

-Besides his work with the A1 Grand Prix World Cup of Motorsport, Dorfman has managed international TV rights for the last two soccer World Cups, and at various times in his career has represented worldwide TV distribution for the NFL, Indy 500, the PGA tour and
+Besides his work with the A1 Grand Prix World Cup of Motorsport, Dorfman has managed international TV rights for the last two soccer World Cups, and at various times in his career has represented worldwide TV distribution for the NFL, Indy 500, the PGA tour and Wimbledon.
+So how does such a sports jock become a serious art collector?

 “I paid $350 for it, and it’s worth about $7,000 today,” Dorfman says.
 “I couldn’t buy it outright, so Oscar let me pay it off at about $50 a week.
 When I first started to collect, I focused on Picasso.
 He was my favorite artist; I bought his sculptures, ceramics and etchings.